-Note: I try to make this list as comprehensive as possible, but is not all-inclusive but I’ve tried to make sure the top Halloween/fall treats are here, as well as mainstream brands.
-I’ve included a few specialty allergen-free candies, too.
+Note: I try to make this list as comprehensive as possible, but is not all-inclusive.
+I try to include top Halloween/fall treats from mainstream brands as well as a few specialty allergen-free candies.

 I’m sharing links to websites and vendors where I can for your convenience.
-This is not a sponsored post, and I do not receive any compensation at all, monetary or in product samples, for suggesting any of these products to you here on my site.
+This is not a sponsored post, and I do not receive any compensation at all, monetary or in product samples, for including any candies in my list.
 Also, keep in mind this is not a list of “healthy” treats.
 Use your own discretion when consuming sweet treats and note some of these contain artificial ingredients like color and flavor, so check those labels out first to make your best decision on what to consume for your special diet.

 Always remember to carefully read labels and check sources for any candies or other foods before consuming them on your special diet as manufacturers can change ingredients and production methods at any time without notice.

 For gluten-free, nut-free candy corn, try A and J Bakery.
 According to the website, this product is made in a nut and gluten free dedicated facility, but does contain egg and soy ingredients.
 I saw on their website when doing my fact-checking for this article update that they are offering 25% off candy corn through the end of October with a discount code you’ll find via the link above.

-- Caramel Apple Pops & ALL Tootsie Roll Products – At this time, according to the Tootsie Roll website, all of their products are gluten-free, peanut-free and tree nut free.
-Note: the Caramel Apple Pops do contain soy and milk ingredients.)
+At this time, according to the Tootsie Roll website, all of their products are gluten-free, peanut-free and tree nut free.
+Note: Caramel Apple Pops do contain soy and milk ingredients.)

-- Starburst candies – According to the maker, Wrigley, these are “free of any gluten”.
+According to Wrigley, maker of Starburst, these candies are “free of any gluten”.